Edwin D. Morgan: Personal life

 Known for generous contributions to charities and causes, he contributed large sums to the Union Theological Seminary.

 Morgan died in New York City on February 14, 1883.
 He was buried at the Cedar Hill Cemetery in Hartford.

 Descendants

 Through his son Edwin, he was a grandfather of Edwin Denison Morgan III (1854–1933), who married Elizabeth Mary Moran.
-Through his grandson, he was the 2x great-grandfather of Edwin D. Morgan (1921–2001), businessman and Pioneer Fund director from 2000 to 2001.
+Through his grandson, he was the great-grandfather of Katharine Evarts (1898–2006), a member of the Connecticut House of Representatives, and the 2x great-grandfather of Edwin D. Morgan (1921–2001), businessman and Pioneer Fund director from 2000 to 2001.